Enapter/rockamalg/README.md

 ## Why?

-[Enapter Blueprints](https://developers.enapter.com/docs/#blueprints) uses firmware as a single Lua file.
-But it can be complex to manage, and firmware developers may want to split them into several modules or use existing modules.
-So we need a tool to combine multiple Lua modules into a single firmware file.
+[Enapter Blueprints](https://developers.enapter.com/docs/#blueprints) uses a single Lua file.
+But it can be complex to manage, and developers may want to split them into several modules or use existing modules.
+So we need a tool to combine multiple Lua modules into a single file.

 ## How to use

 ### Tutorial

-Enapter has [an official tutorial](https://developers.enapter.com/docs/tutorial/lua-complex/multi-file) about Rockamalg usage.
+Enapter has [an official tutorial](https://developers.enapter.com/docs/tutorial/lua-complex/introduction) about Rockamalg usage.

 ### Quick start